Top 5 Mistakes Photographers Make with Client Invoices

 1. Not using an online invoice system

 Paper invoices are outdated.
 It’s time to get rid of those paper invoices that are a nightmare to keep track of and those disorganized spreadsheets.
-Sending client invoices is much easier when you have an online system in place to do it.
-Online invoicing systems make it easier and faster to send out invoices to your clients.
-It also helps with bookkeeping because you’ll have all your invoices organized and tracked in one place.
+Instead, consider using an online system to send client invoices, as it offers numerous advantages.
+Firstly, sending client invoices becomes much easier when you have an online system in place to do it.
+Additionally, online invoicing systems make the process faster, enabling you to promptly send out invoices to your clients.
+Moreover, such systems greatly assist with bookkeeping, as you’ll have all your invoices organized and tracked in one central location.

 2. Not invoicing your clients consistently or timely